lukeoson/lukeoson-mkdocs/docs/index.md

 !!! info ":material-music-note:{ .heart } I'm open to new and compelling opportunities in the Network Community. :material-music-note:{ .heart }"
     If you have a role I might be interested in, please [get in touch](mailto:hello@lukeoson.com).
 You have my thanks and appreciation.

-    - Option 1: Network Architecture & Automated IaC
+    - Option 1: **Technical Program / Project / Product Management**
-    - Option 2: Technical Program / Project / Product Management
+    - Option 2: Network Architecture & Automated IaC
     - Option 3: Network Automation Evangelist
     - Option 4: Leadership & Team Management
     - Option 5: Live & Breathe the Startup Dream